Computer science education in the United Kingdom: Secondary education

 There are approximately 4,000 secondary schools throughout the UK.

 Secondary schools develop applications most (21%) in Python, followed by Scratch (19%).

 There are around 20% female candidates of Computing GCSE, with around 65,000 total candidates in 2017.
 Four times the proportion of girls choose computing GCSE at girls schools, as opposed to girls at co-educational secondary schools.

 Computing teachers

 Teacher development is offered through the Computing At School Network of Excellence, run by universities.

 Sixth form

 9% of Computing A-level candidates are female.
 In 2017 there were around 8,300 total candidates.
 Numbers of candidates went down from around 5,600 in 2007 to around 3,800 in 2012, but numbers have been steadily rising since 2012.

 For Scotland, Advanced Highers Computing has 14% female candidates.
 In 2017 there were around 650 total Computing candidates.

 University

 For English universities around 12% of first degree entrants are female.

 There are around 500 applications a year for UCAS Teacher Training in Computing.

 Around 16,500 applied to study computing at university in 2003; by 2007 it was around 10,600.

+University research

+Artificial intelligence

+In the 1980s AI research, in the UK, was largely led by the three universities of Essex, Edinburgh and Imperial College.
+At Edinburgh Donald Michie led the Machine Intelligence Research Unit.

+Geoffrey Hinton later developed artificial intelligence at Edinburgh, working with Christopher Longuet-Higgins.